 Where a director employs a solicitor to advise or assist with representations made to the Insolvency Service, then in the event such efforts fail and proceedings are threatened or issued, the ability to recover such costs will depend on a number of circumstances.

-At Francis Wilks & Jones we have considerable experience of Director Disqualification proceedings and commonly assist directors early where, from experience, the legal costs incurred are far less where the Secretary of State can be persuaded not to continue their proposed claim.
+At Francis Wilks & Jones we have experience of director disqualification proceedings stretching back to 2002 and commonly assist directors early where, from experience, the legal costs incurred are far less where the Secretary of State can be persuaded not to continue their proposed claim.
+Call us today for further help.